kmtaylor/spl-tools/map-generator/readme.md

 Changes to `dist/main.js` should be committed so that other users don't need to install node.

 The `capture-map.js` script can be used to capture an image of the map.
 It accepts 4 arguments, the council name, width, height, and output path.
 For example `node .\capture-map.js brimbank 900 500 ../../spl-data/brimbank/map.jpg` would capture a map of Brimbank City Council and place a file named `map.jpg` in the `../../spl-data/brimbank/` folder.

+The `capture-all-maps.js` script can be used to capture an image for each council.
+It accepts 3 arguments, width, height, and the path to the `spl-data` repo.
+For example `node .\capture-all-maps.js 900 500 ../../spl-data` would capture a map of each council and put it in the spl-data repo in the appropriate folder.